 The second view is the pie chart diagram, that shows how much the whole team or specific designers can handle the work (have skills in certain level) on a particular project.

 This display format is ideal for managers who are assembling a project team with required skills according to client requests.

 For example, on this screen, we look at Anton's skills and see that he is best with "corporate websites" skill group displayed in purple color and the worst in "branding" skill group in yellow.

 We can look in detail to "branding" skill group to understand which skills Anton needs to pump up and see that "Font design" is the lowest developed skill and affects the average "branding" score.

 Observations on working with Vectorly and the conclusion

 To switch completely to Vectorly, you'll need to devote 3 days entirely, or 2 weeks doing another work in parallel.

 Once you've entered all the data, you'll have a sort of "virtual farm" in which you'll need to "pull weeds" from time to time: updating the knowledge base, making reviews, creating new personal development plans.

 - By the end of June 2020, we had 22 people.
 In November 2020 Pinkman team was 50 people.

-- Team leaders see how the teams performs on a monthly basis
+- Team leaders see how the team performs on a monthly basis

 - Employees find new growth areas and know how to develop them

-- Project Managers know skills of every employee and who is best suited for which project.
+- Project Managers know the skills of every employee and who is best suited for which project.